WhatsApp Reports

 The number of messages **successfully delivered** to end users by Meta.

 This value is based on the `delivered` events received via Meta WhatsApp webhooks.
+That is why webhook setup is essential for accurate delivery reporting.

 {% hint style="info" %}